genjen123/rshell/README.md

 > Used to check if a file/directory exists (for this program).
 > This command is useful for writing conditions that can be combined with
 > && or || to write more complex bash command structures.
-> Test can be executed in three ways, although the first 2 is preferred.
+> Test can be executed in three ways, although the first 2 is preferred since
+> the 3rd is an added functionality.

-	$ test -e /test/file/path
+	$ test -e /test/file/path      OR      $ Test -e /test/file/path

 ######OR